 2.0 The Basic Of “Teams”

-2.1 A team is a living, constantly changing and a dynamic force in which a number of people come together to work.
-The members of the team, discuss their objectives, assess ideas, make decisions and work towards their targets together.
-Teams out perform individuals acting alone, especially so when the performance requires multiple skills, judgments, and experience.
+2.1 A team is a living, constantly changing, and dynamic force in which several people come together to work.
+The members of the team, discuss their objectives, assess ideas, decide and work towards their targets together.
+Teams outperform individuals acting alone, especially so when the performance requires multiple skills, judgments, and experience.

 2.2 The best way to understand teams is to look at their internal behavior.
-Their own stories reveal their accomplishments, skills, emotions, commitment and logical presentation.
+Their own stories reveal their accomplishments, skills, emotions, commitment, and logical presentation.
 It is, however, the result of pursuing a demanding performance challenge.

-2.5 Successful teams can be formed by 2 to 22 or even more people, but more important than size is the shape, the pattern and the spirit of the team is due to which the members settle to perform their given tasks.
+2.5 Successful teams can be formed by 2 to 22 or even more people, but more important than size is the shape, the pattern, and the spirit of the team is due to which the members settle to perform their given tasks.
 The tasks that are to be performed by teams are basically categorized into three types.

-2.6 Repetitive tasks: which require the members to assume a different fixed roles.
+2.6 Repetitive tasks: which require the members to assume different fixed roles.
 These tasks are usually familiar work performance and can be fulfilled independently.